Tahsina-Siddiquea/siem-log-monitor/README.md

 # SIEM Log Monitor (Python)

-A lightweight security log analysis tool written in Python that detects suspicious activities such as brute-force login attempts, SQL injection patterns, and access to sensitive endpoints.
+A Python-based cybersecurity utility designed to inspect system and application log files to identify indicators of malicious activity.

-This project demonstrates practical blue-team cybersecurity skills including log parsing, threat detection, and automated report generation.
+This project demonstrates practical defensive security techniques including threat detection logic, event correlation, pattern matching, and automated reporting.

-## Overview
+## Project Overview

+Modern computing environments generate extensive logs that contain valuable forensic evidence of security incidents.
-Modern systems generate large volumes of logs.
-Manually reviewing them is inefficient and error-prone.
+Manually analyzing these logs is inefficient and error-prone.

-This tool automates the process by:

-* Parsing security log files
-* Detecting repeated failed login attempts (possible brute-force attack)
-* Identifying SQL injection patterns
-* Flagging access to sensitive endpoints
-* Generating a structured security report

-The analyzer is built using only Python standard libraries, making it portable and easy to run on any system.
+This project introduces an automated approach to log inspection by parsing event records and identifying patterns commonly associated with cyberattacks such as brute-force attempts, injection activity, and unauthorized access.

+The tool was developed to simulate real-world tasks performed by Security Operations Center (SOC) analysts.

 ## Key Features